yochannah/carpentries.org/_posts/2021/11/2021-11-24-carpentries-gratitudes-2021.md

 ## How to Share Your Gratitudes

 Please either share:
-- Directly on Twitter with the hashtag #carpentriesgratitude
+- Directly on Twitter with the hashtag #CarpentriesGratitude
 - Add a comment to [this GitHub issue](https://github.com/carpentries/conversations/issues/29)
 - Send your gratitude to [community@carpentries.org](mailto:community@carpentries.org) and we will share on your behalf, anonymously or with your name attached.